 The total prior emissions of ammonia over Europe for the inversion period (January - June), the posterior emissions for years 2016-2019 and the posterior emissions during the lockdown year 2020 (January - June) are plotted in Figure 2 (the results from inversions using EC6G4 and VD prior emissions are illustrated in Figure S 2 and S 3).
 The total prior ammonia emitted between January and June in Europe were equal to 1061 kt (Figure 2a).
 To check whether calculated changes in 2020 were due to meteorology and avoid misinterpretation of our findings, inverse calculations of ammonia were performed for the reference years 2016-2019 (January-June) using respective observations from CrIS and exactly the same set-up as the one described in section 2 (Methods).
-The total posterior emissions of ammonia over Europe for the reference period (2016 - 2019) were estimated to be 1665±330 kt (4-y mean±SD) or 57% higher than the prior (Figure 2b).
-Finally, for January-June 2020 the derived emission estimates were equal to 1568±732 kt (posterior±uncertainty) (Figure 2c).
+The total posterior emissions of ammonia over Europe for the reference period (2016 - 2019) were estimated to be 1665 kt or 57% higher than the prior (Figure 2b).
+Finally, for January-June 2020 the derived emission estimates were equal to 1568 kt (Figure 2c).
 This is 48% higher than the prior and 6% lower than the posterior emissions of January-June 2016-2019.

-The weekly-average evolution of prior and posterior emissions of ammonia over Europe (January to June) for 2016-2019 show a similar pattern with small year-to-year variability (Figure

-2d,e), and similar temperatures (Figure S 4) thus insignificant impact from the prevailing meteorology that would justify change in emissions due to volatilisation.
+The weekly-average evolution of prior and posterior emissions of ammonia over Europe (January to June) for 2016-2019 show a similar pattern with small year-to-year variability (Figure 2d,e), thus insignificant impact from the prevailing meteorology.
 The weekly posterior ammonia emissions over Europe changed during the lockdown period (2020) as compared to the reference years (Figure 2f).
 Satellites and national monitoring measurements of ammonia show that emissions peak in spring (March) and late-summer in Europe (Van Damme et al., 2022) corresponding to the two main fertilization periods (Paulot et al., 2014).
-Ammonia abundances are however high throughout the entire spring-summer period due to agriculture associated with rising temperature (Sutton et al., 2013).
-Ammonia posterior emissions in 2020 declined by -9.8% as compared to the same period over the previous four years (2016-2019, Figure 2f).
-Although the obtained posterior emissions for the reference period (dashed grey line and shade) are very similar to those of 2020, (solid blue line and shade in Figure 2f), emissions during lockdown period in 2020 dropped substantially, outside of the deviation of the emissions in the reference period (Figure 2f).
+Ammonia abundances are however high throughout the entire spring-summer period due to agricultural activities and temperature dependent volatilization of ammonia (Sutton et al., 2013).
+Ammonia posterior emissions in 2020 declined by

+9.8% as compared to the same period over the previous four years (2016-2019, Figure 2f).
+Interestingly, the posterior ammonia emissions in the first half of 2020 were insensitive to the meteorological conditions.
+Although the obtained posterior emissions for the reference period are very similar with respect to annual variance (grey shade in Figure 2f), levels and trend (dashed grey line), emissions during lockdown period in 2020 dropped substantially, outside of the variance of emissions calculated for the reference period (bottom blue line, Figure 2f).